cc1005/third_milestone_project/README.md

 The font chosen was “Sen”, taken from Google Fonts, with San Serif as a backup incase there was any issue loading this external font.
 This font was chosen for its business-like but also clean and relatively stylish appearance.
 To me the font seemed somewhat reminiscent of that for the London Underground (while obviously literally and legally distinct), an implication which I believe only reinforces the historical associations of the website.

+Wireframing was done on pen and paper.
+There was some limited deviation between the original plans and what they later turned out to be (see the differences between version 1 and version 2 in [wireframe document](/Milestone_3_wireframes.pdf) ), but these were mostly superficial and the fundamental website design remained the same.

 ## Features

 ### Existing Features

+1. The launch page has a range of article headers on significant figures from Irish history.
+Their name and dates of birth/death are represented alongside a logo identifying them as a person (as opposed to an event or a document logo, which may be implemented in later versions of the website).

+2. An expanding window reveals biographical details of the individual when the title is clicked on.
+This expanded window also provides the user with the option to edit or delete the post (a feature which will be restricted to administrators in future versions of the website).

+3. The ability to create a post is available to users at the top-right of the website.
+This form allows users to input a name (with a prompt for a well-known figure from Irish history), dates of birth/death, the text of the biography, and the name of the author.
+This post is then submitted to the MongoDB database where it is stored without any value for “approved”.

-1. Approval of posts
+4. Approval of posts

 One basic feature that I wanted from the start was for all user-made posts to have a default Boolean value of ‘approved’ which would be ‘false’.
 Admins would then be able to change that value to True using some variety of interface on the website itself (thereby approving the post).
 I would then write some python script to iterate over both the admin and the user posts, and only upload those which had the ‘approved’ value set to ‘True’.
-This feature provide difficult to implement – see the “testing” section for further detail.
+This feature proved difficult to implement – see the “testing” section for further detail.
+As it works in the final version of the website, all posts submitted to the database have no value “approved”.
+Pressing the approve button gives the database entry the value of “approved” which is equal to the string “true”.
+An if loop then iterates over each post and, if they have the “approved” value of true, allows it to be posted on the launch page.

-2. 'CRUD' functionality
+5. 'CRUD' functionality

 The website clearly demonstrates all aspects of the CRUD requirements of the module:
 - Posts are created by clicking on the 'Write a biography' link at the top right of the page.